Home

 In 1910, when George was 24 and the federal census was taken, he lived at home with his parents, and worked as a railroad brakeman.
 He was of medium height and build, with blue eyes and dark hair.

-The Beggses lived in Hopwood, at 35 Little Brownfield Road.
+The Beggses later migrated to Hopwood, at 35 Little Brownfield Road.
 They were members of the Coolspring Methodist Church, built by George's uncle, the famed "Blacksmith Preacher," Rev. David Ewing Minerd.

 In 1928, George and Sadie provided care for George's aunt, Alice (Minerd) Rockwell, in her last illness.
 They paid for her medication and physician visits, as well as funeral expenses.
 As Alice was a widow of a Civil War soldier, and drew a pension, the Beggses were eligible for reimbursement for their costs.
 On Nov.
 30, 1928, Sadie wrote to the Commissioner of Pensions, saying: "Am enclosing Itemized bills of all I possibly can.
 There are two prescriptions … which I cannot get a copy as I never dreamed of needing them."
 Their petition was approved, and the Beggses received a total of $676.